parvezs27/Tableau_Sales_Dashboards/README.md

 - Interactive charts, allowing end users to filter data using the charts.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).

 Parameters will be employed to enable end users to access historical data from previous years.
-For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data through charts, as well as by category, subcategory, and location.
+For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data via the charts, as well as by category, subcategory, and location.
 Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.

 Now that we have a plan for addressing the requirements, we will go ahead and create a mockup dashboard.